dudelson/xic-clj/README.md

 A rewrite of xic ([Cornell compilers project](https://www.cs.cornell.edu/courses/cs4120/2018sp/)) in clojure, as a comparison with the original
 Java implementation.

+### development

+`just` will compile java source files and start a repl (equiv. to `just dev` and `just repl`).

+To invoke the compiler command-line during local development, use:

 `$ just xic [options] <source-files>`

+Run `just xic --help` to see all command-line options.

+This command is different from `./xic [options] <source-files>`.
+Running `just xic` will invoke clojure dynamically in the local environment via `clj` after executing the compilation step to ensure that java source files are available to the local clojure environment.
+Running `./xic` will attempt to invoke the executable jar which is the output of the full build.
+This script is primarily intended to be used by test harness, which is described below.

+### testing

+`$ just e2e`

+E2E tests utilize the test harness provided by the course staff for the original project.
+This test harness is configured to look for entry points `xic-build` to build the compiler and `xic` to invoke it.
+Thus these files are thin wrappers over the tasks defined in the Justfile.
+E2E testing operates on the fully built uberjar as opposed to the local clojure dev environment.

+### deployment

+`just build` produces an uberjar inside of the `build/` directory which can be run via `java -jar`.

 # default readme content (outdated)